w1ll00/TheProudestBlue/README.md

 # TheProudestBlue
 The Proudest Blue created by Wilson Li.
-Please maximize your vscode window in order to make the ascii art show properly!
-Please enjoy the game :)
+!!!Please maximize your vscode window in order to make the ascii art show properly!
+Enjoy the game :)